EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Data Science the Hard Parts.md

 - *But the job is also hard because you have to be a great communicator who tells compelling stories to nontechnical stakeholders who may not be used to making decisions in a data-driven way.*

-- *In my book Analytical Skills for AI and Data Science (O’Reilly), I presented this general approach to value creation with data*
+- *In my book Analytical Skills for AI and Data Science (O’Reilly), I presented this general approach to value creation with data:

-- *The idea is simple: data by itself creates no value.
-The value is derived from the quality of the decisions that are*
+	 *The idea is simple: data by itself creates no value.
+The value is derived from the quality of the decisions that are made.*

 - *Data scientists have one advantage over the rest of the organization: they own the data and are constantly asked to calculate and present the key metrics of the team.*